In this paper, we’ll be highlighting wider trends in the industry and ways technology can help you meet any new challenge an opportunities head on.

 These things are becoming a significant draw for millennial workers, 59% of whom said that using state-of-the art technology was important to them when considering a job

-As FM becomes more professional, providing high levels of training and employee monitoring will become more important.
+As Facilities Management becomes more professional, providing high levels of training and employee monitoring will become more important.
 Utilising Work Management Systems (WMS) like Timegate will be essential in keeping track of what training employees are receiving, when their reviews are due and how they are performing against pre-defined (and contract aligned) KPIs.

 We’ve talked before about how workforce retention is important for your bottom line, but the more you invest in training employees, the more important it becomes to reduce churn – so it’s no surprise that 82% of facilities managers rate staff retention as ‘highly important’.
-16% of FMs say that energy management is the biggest challenge they face
+16% say that energy management is the biggest challenge they face

 The Green Agenda